khaosdoctor/natural-hour-parser/README.md

 ### Changing the output format

 You can use the `Accept` header to change the output format, the application supports `application/json` and `text/plain` formats.
 If you don't specify the `Accept` header, the application will default to `application/json`.
+If there's any other value than `application/json` or `text/plain` the application will return a `406 Not Acceptable` error.

 Example response with JSON: